Building A Budget With Allocations - All Flexibility Levels

 Personnel Spending Recommendations

 As possible, Dual Language funding should be used to create the personnel structures needed to ensure that programmatic goals are met and that there is equity in supporting specific Dual Language functions.
-These structures will vary depending on program size, configuration and specific school needs.
-Dual language schools will need to determine use of the Dual Language funding while considering that optimal staffing for dual language programming includes the positions listed below.
-Principals may also combine the DL allocation with other funds to support a shared position (e.g., a position that coordinates DL part time and has other responsibilities).
+These structures will vary depending on program size, configuration, and specific school needs.
+Dual language schools will need to determine use of the Dual Language funding while considering that optimal staffing for Dual Language programming includes the positions listed below.
+Principals may also combine the DL allocation with other funds to support a shared position (e.g., a position that coordinates DL part-time and has other responsibilities).

 These funds can be used to provide Spanish language supports such as:

-- Licenses for Spanish Interventions
+- Licenses for Spanish interventions

 - Acceleration programming

-- Out-of-School time language-focused enrichment
+- Out-of-School Time language-focused enrichment

 - Family outreach specific to language learning